scriptnull/docsv2/sources/faq.md

 ---

-### Can I use multiple langauges in a build?
+### Can I use multiple languages in a build?

+Yes.
+The [language tag in the yml](ci/shippableyml/#language) mainly tells us which default build image to use and any default handling for that language.

+If you want to use multiple languages, you should:

-Specify your [language](/ci/shippableyml/#language) as usual.
+1. Specify your primary [language](/ci/shippableyml/#language) as usual.
 For example: `language: node_js`.
-This will cause your build to run on the [default Shippable image](/ci/shippableyml/#setting-your-build-image) for that language.
+This will cause your build to run on the default Shippable image for that language.

-1. Use the default image for the first language by specifying the langauage in the `shippable.yml` file and then install the dependencies for the other language in the build.
+1. In the `ci` section of your yml, first install the dependencies for the other language(s) in the build.

-2. Build your own Docker image with all the dependencies you need for both and then [override the default build image](ci_configure/#overriding-the-default-build-image) to use your Docker image.
+You can also build your own Docker image with all the dependencies you need for both languages and then [override the default build image](ci/shippableyml/#pre_ci_boot) to use your Docker image.

-Let's look at an example of using Node.js & Ruby in a build by using the first option above.
+Let's look at an example of using Node.js & Ruby in a build.

-Specify your [language](http://docs.shippable.com/ci_configure/#specifying-language-and-runtime) in the `shippable.yml`.
+Specify your [language](/ci/shippableyml/#language) in the `shippable.yml`.
 For example: `language: node_js`.
-This will cause your build to run on the [default Shippable image](http://docs.shippable.com/ci_configure/#setting-your-build-image) for that language.
+This will cause your build to run on the [default Shippable image](http://docs.shippable.com/ci/lamguages/node/) for that language.

 All [official Shippable images](https://hub.docker.com/u/drydock/) have rvm installed, with a default version of Ruby.
 However, the rvm location is not added to the $PATH environment variable, so you will need to `source` rvm in your YML.
 This will give you access to both `ruby` and `rvm`.
 Your `shippable.yml` should look like this:

 ```
 language: node_js